dvidelabs/flatcc/README.md

         return 0;
     }
     /* main() {...} */

+The above example is not very elegant.
+For a more complete example of read only buffer access see `examples/reflection/bfbs2json` which converts a binary FlatBuffers schema into a JSON file.

 Assuming our above file is `monster_test.c` the following are a few ways to compile the project: